defold/defold.github.io/llms/apis/engine-graphics-src-dmsdk-graphics-graphics-h.md

 - `INDEXBUFFER_FORMAT_16` -    16-bit unsigned integers (max 65535 vertices)
 - `INDEXBUFFER_FORMAT_32` -    32-bit unsigned integers (supports larger meshes)

+### InstallAdapter
+*Type:* FUNCTION
+Installs a graphics adapter.
+Initializes the specified graphics backend (OpenGL, Vulkan, etc.).
+This must be called before creating any graphics context.

+**Parameters**

+- `family` (dmGraphics::AdapterFamily) - Graphics adapter family to install

+**Returns**

+- `success` (bool) - True if the adapter was successfully installed, false otherwise

+### INVALID_PROGRAM_HANDLE
+*Type:* CONSTANT
+Invalid program handle constant.
+Used to represent an uninitialized or invalid program handle.
+Can be used to check if program creation or loading failed.

 ### INVALID_STREAM_OFFSET
 *Type:* CONSTANT
 Invalid stream offset

+### INVALID_UNIFORM_LOCATION
+*Type:* CONSTANT
+Invalid uniform location constant.
+Used to represent an uninitialized or invalid uniform location.
+Can be used to check if uniform location lookup failed.

 ### IsExtensionSupported
 *Type:* FUNCTION